re-1st/HA-3d-floorplan/README.md

-This is the configuration of my Smart Home dashboard in Home Assistant, which I have displayed on a wall-mounted tablet.
+This is the configuration of my Smart Home dashboard in Home Assistant, build within the **Picture Elements card**  I have displayed the dashboard on a wall-mounted tablet.
 For a demonstration, watch this video: https://www.youtube.com/watch?v=uKKh0s9z--c

 [![demo](www/ui/screenshots/demo_dashboard_comprs.gif)](https://www.youtube.com/watch?v=uKKh0s9z--c)